 If your child has been spirited away to another state or country by your ex-wife, you’ll need to take immediate action.
 Make sure it is the right action by consulting with skilled fathers’ rights attorneys.

 Parental kidnapping occurs when one parent deprives the other of his or her legal right to custody or visitation by illegally taking the child out of the area.
 It is outlawed by the federal Parental Kidnapping Prevention Act (28 U.S.C.A. § 1738A [Supp.
 1993]), which applies the Full Faith and Credit Clause of the U.S. Constitution to child-custody cases, meaning that each state must abide by custody decisions made by another state’s courts if the other state would be bound by those decisions.

 The Parental Kidnapping Prevention Act often works together with state laws to facilitate the return of a child to the state with proper jurisdiction.
 Many of the custody provisions of the federal law are similar to corresponding state laws.
 Fathers’ rights attorneys know how the laws apply to your situation, and the right jurisdictions in which to file claims.

 Sometimes, a parent takes a child out of the United States against the wishes of the other parent.
 Section 1204 of Title 18, United States Code, makes it a federal crime for a parent to remove or attempt to remove a child from the United States or retain a child outside the United States with intent to obstruct another parent’s custodial rights.

-While the kidnapper parent can be extradited to face criminal charges, recovering the innocent child is a very complex legal, and often political process that is best handled by a fathers’ rights attorney with specialized experience in international kidnapping.
+While the kidnapper parent can be extradited to face criminal charges, recovering the innocent child is a very complex legal process.
+They are generally best handled by fathers’ rights attorneys with specialized experience in international kidnapping.